restorecommerce/chassis-srv/README.md

 ### Server

-A server can provide service endpoints, listen to events, emit events.
+A server provides service endpoints.
 Each business logic function is exposed via a transport as an endpoint.
 Clients connect to these endpoints.
 When a client calls a server endpoint it traverses from the transport through possible middleware to the business logic function.
 The business logic processes the request and respond with either a result or an error.
 The response is transported back to the client.

 The following code starts a server and provides the service endpoints.
 ```js